abogoyavlensky/automigrate/README.md

 ### Use in production

-:warning: *For now the lib is not ready for production use.
+:warning: *The library is not yet ready for production use.
-But it is really appreciated if you try it for you personal projects! :wink:*
+But it is really appreciated if you try it out! :wink:*

-For now, there is just single way to configure db connection url as a `:jdbc-url` arg for a command.
+For now, there is just a single way to configure db connection url as a `:jdbc-url` arg for a command.
-The idea here is that you could override default dev `:jdbc-url` value from `deps.edn` by running `migrate` command with env var inlined, using bash-script, makefile or whatever you want:
+The idea here is that you could override default dev `:jdbc-url` value from `deps.edn` by running `migrate` command with env var using bash-script, makefile or whatever you want:

 ```shell
 $ clojure -X:migrations migrate :jdbc-url $DATABASE_URL